 One of the fascinating aspects of Switzerland is that a history of fifteen hundred years has established so many contemporary (linguistic) borders, identities and cultures.

 The Alemanni introduced the German language in large parts of eastern, northern and central Switzerland after the departure of the Roman legions around 410 AD.

 The bilingual status of Valais dates back to the expansion of the German-speaking cities and the age-old immigration of Walser and other German-speaking people from 1200 onwards.

 Many German speakers immigrated to this (new) canton after 1815 because of railway- and other infrastructure works, tourism, industrialisation and trade.
 Today, Romansh is a (beautiful and interesting) minority language of 60,000 inhabitants of Graubünden.

 The Italian language in Tessin originated from Latin, as in the whole of Italy.
 Italian remained the language of this region after the conquest by Swiss cantons in the fifteenth century.

-The constitutional recognition of Romansh followed as a clear political signal from Switzerland and the Swiss people (almost 90% voted in favour in the (obligatory) referendum of 1938) to the Italian ( Irredentisimo) and German ideology (Heim ins Reich).
+The constitutional recognition of Romansh in 1938 was a clear political signal by Switzerland and the Swiss people (almost 90% voted in favour in the referendum).
+The rejected the Italian ( Irredentisimo) and German ideology (Heim ins Reich).
 The 2007 constitutional review confirmed the status of the four languages of the country.

 Moreover, knowledge of each other’s languages has decreased drastically in recent decades.
 English is increasingly becoming the language of conversation between (young) Swiss people.